chendu2017/two_stage_distributionally_robust_copositive_cone/README.md

 # two_stage_distributionally_robust_copositive_cone
 This is the code for one chapter of my master degree thesis.
 Basically, I want to design a network with two-stage location-inventory model, modifed by distribuitonally robust techniques.
 Copositive Cone (CP) programming is involved, and sime-definite matrix approximation is incorporated to deal the CP problem.

 Basically, the idea comes from this paper [1].
+And to run the code, the commercial software Mosek (www.mosek.com) is needed.
+If you are an academic member, the software company provides a free license for you.

 In their work, they designed a network when the demand information in the network is very limited, i.e., only the first moment and the second moment are known to the decision maker.
 They proposed a distributionally robust model with 0-1 decision variables, since the only thing in their work is designing the network, or more specifically, the roads or the links.